lenkunz/lz-social-module/README.md

     pageUsername: "Username of facebook page."
 });
 ```

-All options property is required.
+All option properties are required.
 You must provide all of them.

-## LINE module creation
+### LINE service

-To initialize LINE module just require the module and create instance of facebook
+To initialize LINE module you only need to create instance by following code.

 ```javascript
 var service = require('lz-social-module');